MORTGAGE DEFAULT

-You may not be having financial trouble now, but many people do have money problems at some point in their lives.
-If you're finding yourself not able to keep up with your home mortgage, then mortgage default counseling may be your best option.
-Mortgage default counseling will guide you in serving as your own advocate in the repayment of debt to your Lender.
+If you're finding yourself unable to keep up with your home mortgage, then mortgage default prevention counseling may be something to explore.
+Mortgage default prevention counseling will guide you in serving as your own advocate in the repayment of debt to your Lender.

-Please review Overview of Alternatives to Foreclosure and decide which option would work best for you.
-If you've missed a mortgage payment, your first step is to contact your Lender right away.
+To start, please review Overview of Alternatives to Foreclosure and decide which option would work best for you.
+If you've missed a mortgage payment, your first step is to contact your lender right away.
+When you call:

 • Be prepared to spend significant time on hold.